dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 inspired by @tigges24 .
 They focus on classic circuits-centered interpretability tasks such as IOI, Gendered-Pronoun, Greater-Than, and SVA \AT{cite}.

-In our setting, we are more interested in representation-centered interpretability looks at how activations vary across inputs, to extract representations of particular concepts. @zou25 surveys techniques for representation engineering with linear probes.
+In our setting, we are more interested in how activations vary across inputs, to extract representations of nullability. @zou25 surveys techniques for representation engineering with linear probes.
 We apply similar techniques, but to program semantics and dataflow instead of natural language.